William Shrewsbury Primary School

 What is ‘Teaching for Mastery'?

 When taught to master Mathematics, children develop their conceptual and procedural fluency without having to resort to rote learning.
 As a result, they are able to solve non-routine problems in unfamiliar contexts without relying on memorised procedures.
-Not only do they understand how to solve problems, but can use their conceptual understanding to explain why their solution works.
+Not only do they understand how to solve problems, but they can use their conceptual understanding to explain why their solution works.
+The 'Teaching for Mastery' approach firmly believes that all pupils can achieve success in Maths.
+We believe that all of the children at our school 'CanDo' Maths!
+To support our curriculum and mastery approach, we work alongside the NCETM's Maths Hubs as well, as our trust schools, in order to ensure that all members of staff have the most up to date subject knowledge.

 At William Shrewsbury, we use concrete apparatus (things pupils can touch, hold and manipulate) and pictorial representations (things they can see) to help children to visualise and internalise mathematical concepts.
 This allows them to access and understand the mathematical structure of the concepts they are learning about.
-Through the consistent use of these apparatus and representations, our pupils gain confidence as independent learners to use resources and solve problems until they are able to record using abstract written methods .
-To learn about this more, please see our calculation policies below for some of the different representations that we use across different year groups.
+Through the consistent use of these apparatus and representations, our pupils gain confidence as independent learners to use resources and solve problems until they are able to record using abstract written methods.

 Key Topics taught